 Preparation is key when meeting with your insurance adjuster.
 Organize all documentation, including photos, receipts, and professional reports.
 Create a comprehensive list of damaged items with descriptions, ages, and estimated replacement costs.

-If you feel the adjuster is undervaluing your claim, don’t hesitate to request a second opinion or ask to speak with a supervisor.
-Insurance companies often make initial offers that are lower than what they’re ultimately willing to pay.
+If you believe the adjuster is underestimating your claim, feel free to ask for a second opinion or request to speak with a supervisor.
+Insurance firms frequently present initial offers that fall short of their final payment willingness.

 Focus on Hidden Costs